Iyusuf40/alx-low_level_programming/0x0C-more_malloc_free/note_on_malloc.md

  a zero in all values if it is returned to a pointer of type int.
 -can be returned to pointer of any type provided the right size was allocated and such pointer can input values peculiar to its type without any problems.

+There is no need to free a pointer which was declared and was not used to return malloc even if its value is assigned to a pre-mallocked pointer. only pointers that malloc was called upon are required to be freed eg
+	char *ptr1, *ptr2;
+	ptr1 = malloc(size)

+	ptr2= ptr1

+	In the above only ptr1 requires to be freed, no free required for ptr2.

+Calling a malloc function in an if statement actually alloctaes memory.